stephomi/nomadsculpt.com/manual/docs/topology.md

 #### ![](./icons/cog.png) Decimate gear menu
 The gear menu has these advanced options:
-##### Target triangles
-Set the target triangle count.
-The default value is 50%, the %/target button will toggle between a percentage or an exact target poly count.

 ##### Preserve painting
 The checkbox will toggle this mode, the value will determine how accurately painting detail will be preserved.
 Higher values will preserve more painting.
 Set to 0 if you do not care about painting.

 ##### Uniform faces
 The checkbox will toggle this mode.
 Higher values will output triangles with similar size.